DT2140/the-hummingbird/README.md

 ## Setup

-Ensure that you have the latest version (> 6) of node Node.js installed.
-When building the application language must be supplied as an environment variable.
+Ensure that you have the latest version (> 6) of node [Node.js](https://nodejs.org) installed.
+When building the application a language must be supplied as an environment variable.
 Languages are stored in [src/manuscript](src/manuscript) and are specified without file extension.

-## Dependencies
+### Dependencies

 First install all application dependencies